-- 2.6.10.23 For the purpose of the market risk concentration shock scenario, exposures to regional governments and local authorities established in the jurisdiction of a Member State shall be treated as exposures to the central government for which a zero capital requirement for market risk concentration applies, provided there is no difference in risk between such exposures due to the specific revenue-raising powers of the former, and specific institutional arrangements exist, the effect of which is to reduce the risk of default.
-Insurers should assess to what extent a regional government or a local authority fulfil these criteria. - 2.6.10.24 To determine the concentration risk capital requirement for exposures to central governments and central banks denominated and funded in the domestic currency, other than those mentioned in 2.6.10.23, the following risk factors $g_i$ should be used:
+- 2.4.10.23 For the purpose of the market risk concentration shock scenario, exposures to regional governments and local authorities established in the jurisdiction of a Member State of the EU shall be treated as exposures to the central government for which a zero capital requirement for market risk concentration applies, provided there is no difference in risk between such exposures due to the specific revenue-raising powers of the former, and specific institutional arrangements exist, the effect of which is to reduce the risk of default.
+Insurers should assess to what extent a regional government or a local authority fulfil these criteria. - 2.4.10.24 To determine the concentration risk capital requirement for exposures to central governments and central banks denominated and funded in the domestic currency, other than those mentioned in 2.4.10.23, the following risk factors g_i should be used:

-Credit quality step 0 1 2 3 4 5 6 Unrated $\boldsymbol{g}{i}$ 0% 0% 6% 10% 13% 36% 36% 36%
+Credit quality step 0 1 2 3 4 5 6 Unrated g i 0% 0% 6% 10% 13% 36% 36% 36%